-D3 Fall Х
+D3 Fall X

-D3 Winter Х
+D3 Winter X

-D3 Spring Х
+D3 Spring X

-D3 Summer Х
+D3 Summer X

-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering X I credits completed of else must apply as an entering v freshman?
-D4 If yes, what is the minimum number of credits and the unit 15 Credit Hours of measure?
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?
+15 Credit Hours

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

+Do indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

-D5 College transcript(s) Х
+D5 College transcript(s) X

-D5 Essay or personal х
+D5 Essay or personal v

-statement ^
+statement X

-D5 Interview Х
+D5 Interview X

-D5 Standardized test scores Х
+D5 Standardized test scores X

-D5 Statement of good standing from prior institution(s) х
+D5 Statement of good

+standing from prior institution(s) х
-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): N/A

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): N/A If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00